franknhat/dot_files/README.md

 - vimrc - current vim set up.
 Im still trying to learn more keybindings before fousing on the extensions.
 Im currently happy with my vimrc anyways
 - dunst - my notification daemon.
 I didnt have it until recently because I did not care as much about notifications; however, it came to my atention that some apps need a notification daemon and would become temporarilty unresponsive without one (spotify, discord, and flameshot).
 Some apps would straight up freeze without one (tetrio if I tabbed out) so it became a necessity for me I guess

+# Shell Scripts
+I literally spent a solid few hours googling some stuff so I can do my shell scripts the way I wanted to.
+- Basically function.sh is a reused function that returns the differences in an array
+- diff.sh basically returns all the diff files from the repo to my own files.
+I can just use diff since my personal .config files has more files than this dot_files repo
+- cp.sh runs the cp command on the said files

+I wrote them the way I wanted to formatted it with no shell script knowledge.
+I just wanted to practice decent programming practice will making this even tho it def woulda been so much easier and simplier otherwise.
+I literally have over 20 tabs opened cuz I wanted to automate this instead of manually doing it and also I wanted it formatted a certain way.
+I dont 100% understand the code unfortunatly but the only part I didnt understand is the array part... the returning and using it.

 # Images/Screenshots

 My arch linux is pretty barebones.
 Little customization here and there.
 There was a point in time where I went over like 4 months without a wall paper lmao.
 Anyways here are some images